Coaching

 Unsanctioned tennis coaching on public tennis courts

 Unsanctioned coaching on public courts is any coaching that is carried out on public tennis courts without a permit, especially in return for payment, which is the majority of the method by which private tennis coaches in Vancouver operate.
-This is against park/city rules, and has a whole host of issues associated with it, which are listed below.
+This practice is against City of Vancouver rules, and has issues associated with it, which are listed below.

 Unsanctioned tennis coaching is not permitted on public tennis courts in Vancouver.
-Therefore, we believe that increasing the amount of sanctioned tennis coaching on public tennis courts (while reducing unsanctioned coaching) will grow tennis participation in the long-term in a safe, sustainable, and professional manner.
+We believe that increasing the amount of sanctioned tennis coaching on public tennis courts — while also reducing unsanctioned coaching — will grow tennis participation in the long-term in a safe, sustainable, and professional manner.

-The reasons that unsanctioned tennis coaching is not allowed by the City of Vancouver/Vancouver Board of Parks and Recreation on public tennis courts are as follows:
+Some of the reasons that unsanctioned tennis coaching is not allowed by the City of Vancouver on public tennis courts are as follows:

 • Qualifications: no idea who is teaching, what their qualifications are, and if they are trusted individuals who should be working with vulnerable populations (no background checks).